Dutch Smoushond

 Official measurements, coat, and temperament

-- Coat: Harsh, wiry, and tousled, with a soft undercoat.
+- Coat: Harsh, wiry, and straight, with a soft undercoat.
+The color is strictly solid yellow, ranging from straw to dark golden.

 Breed Trivia